Are you looking after someone when you are not at work?

 “Research tells us that it is important to understand how caring can have an impact on wellbeing and to ensure that appropriate supports are put in place to maintain the health and wellbeing of the carer.”

-We know that there are around 4,000 of our staff who are also looking after someone.
-We also understand that it can be difficult at times to balance working life and being a carer.
+We understand that it can be difficult at times to balance working life and being a carer.
 For this reason we want to recognise and value our staff who are carers and raise awareness of the help and support that is available.

 Help and Support

-If you do look after someone, you are not alone, support is at hand.
-There is a lot of help and support available for you.
+If you do look after someone, support is at hand.
 This includes supportive NHS Greater Glasgow and Clyde Policies and local community based services dedicated to carers.
 Even if you do not need this help and support just now, it is good to know there are services out there should you need this in the future.